-A successful allocation formula will provide more funding for areas with high housing need and reduce funding for areas with an abundance of housing resources.
-In order to get the right relationship between housing and need, the housing availability variable will have negative weight.
-If the weights were equal, a RAF with four variables would have each variable would receive 50% of the weight.
-Because the availability variable should be negative, the need variables are weighted at 50% each and the availability variable is weighted at -50%, giving the appropriate relationship between funding and current availability of resources.
-The compounded need variable will receive 150% weight (50% per variable).
-Table 10 shows the application of the weights based on a statewide availability of \$40,000,000.
+As a result, each variable is weighted at 50% for Multifamily programs, giving the appropriate relationship between funding and current availability of resources.
+The compounded need variable will receive 150% weight.
+Table 10 shows the application of the weights based on a statewide availability of \$40,000,000.2